lcswillems/rl-starter-files/README.md

 **Note:** if you have not installed `torch_ac`, you will have to replace `scripts/enjoy.py` by `python3 -m scripts.enjoy`.

-In the following environment, the agent has to reach the green goal.
+In the `MiniGrid-DoorKey-6x6-v0` environment, the agent has to reach the green goal.
 In particular, it has to learn how to open a locked door.

 <p align="center"><img src="README-images/enjoy-doorkey.gif"></p>

-In the following environment, the agent has to open a door specified by its color.
+In the `MiniGrid-GoToDoor-5x5-v0` environment, the agent has to open a door specified by its color.
 In particular, it has to understand textual instructions.

 <p align="center"><img src="README-images/enjoy-gotodoor.gif"></p>

-In the following environment, the agent has to open the red door and then the blue door.
+In the `MiniGrid-RedBlueDoors-6x6-v0` environment, the agent has to open the red door and then the blue door.
 Because the agent initially faces the blue door, it has to remember if the red door is opened.

 <p align="center"><img src="README-images/enjoy-twodoors.gif"></p>